 The Fed's choices come as the U.S. economic expansion is due to become the longest on record — a development that some argue calls for the Fed to boost capital cushions at big banks in preparation for a downturn.
-In January 2019, the Fed will undergo its annual review on whether it needs to activate the countercyclical capital buffer, a new tool with which the regulator can force large banks to hold onto more capital at times of elevated risk.

 But activating the so-called CCyB next month "does not seem to be in the cards," said Capital Alpha analyst Ian Katz, who pointed to recent statements from Fed Chairman Jerome Powell and Fed Vice Chairman for Supervision Randal Quarles, who have said risks to the financial system remain moderate.
 That contrasts with Fed Governor Lael Brainard's view that the Fed should deploy the tool.

 On the other end, the Fed has proposed slightly reducing leverage requirements for the eight U.S.-based global systemically important banks, or G-SIBs, which include JPMorgan Chase & Co., Wells Fargo & Co., Citigroup Inc. and Bank of America Corp.

 It also has gotten requests from industry groups and some Republican lawmakers to loosen a related capital surcharge that applies to those U.S.-based G-SIBs.

 Powell and Quarles have not ruled out adjusting the G-SIB surcharge, which critics argue is tougher than the international standard and therefore puts U.S.-based banks at a disadvantage.
 But the pair have also not indicated that they view potential changes to it as a pressing need, and Quarles is already eyeing several other changes affecting capital standards for big banks.